 Virtually every document authoring format includes support for headings and subheadings.

 Any content that is organized as a list should be created using the list controls that are provided in document authoring software.
 Most authoring tools provide one or more controls for adding unordered lists (with bullets) and ordered lists (with numbers).
 When lists are explicitly created as lists, this helps screen readers to understand how the content is organized.
-When screen reader users enter a list, their screen reader informs them that they’re on a list and may also inform them of how many items are in the list, which can be very helpful information when decided whether to continue reading.
+When screen reader users enter a list, their screen reader informs them that they’re on a list and may also inform them of how many items are in the list, which can be very helpful information when deciding whether to continue reading.

 Add alternate text for images